-Middle school grammar resources require a dash of fun and engaging materials to reach students.
+Middle school grammar resources require a dash of fun and lots of engaging ideas to reach students.
+Embrace fun grammar activities middle school -style.

 All of the higher standards concerning grammar rely on a basic knowledge.
 (Don’t they all?)
 Studying and memorizing can be boring and unfortunately, middle school is the time when students learn a chunk of grammar.
 Therefore when creating middle school grammar resources, clarity is important.
 But, what are simple approaches?